In Tribute To Barbara Bush, Add These Great 20th Century Novels To Your Literary Bucket List

 Catch-22 by Joseph Heller – First published in 1961

-Often cited as one of the great novels about the futility of war, Catch-22 follows the events in the life of Captain John Yossarian, a U.S. Army Air Forces B-25 bombardier, and the other men in his unit as they struggle to remain sane under the never-ending pressure of a terrible war.
+Often cited as one of the great novels about the futility of war, Catch-22 follows the events in the life of Captain John Yossarian, a U.S. Army Air Forces B-25 Bombardier, and the other men in his unit as they struggle to remain sane under the never-ending pressure of a terrible war.
 Told in a non-chronological fashion in the third-person, the novel reveals the details of the war from the wildly divergent points of view of the various characters.

 The Old Man and the Sea by Ernest Hemingway – First published in 1952

 Hemingway’s moving story of a fisherman’s battle with a giant marlin won the 1953 Pulitzer Prize for Fiction.
 The novel was also cited by the Nobel Prize Committee when Hemingway was awarded the Nobel Prize for Literature in 1954.
-The story’s protagonist, Santiago, is an aging fisherman who has gone 84-days without a catch when he suddenly hooks an 18-foot marlin.
+The story’s protagonist, Santiago, is an aging fisherman who has gone 84 days without a catch when he suddenly hooks an 18-foot marlin.
 After three grueling days, he finally harpoons the giant fish and lashes it to his boat.
 Now, Santiago must use his remaining strength to cover the long miles to shore before sharks consume his catch.
 An epic tale of struggle and perseverance, The Old Man and the Sea is the work of a master writer at the peak of his power.

 Hiroshima by John Hersey – First published in 1946

 Perhaps the ultimate cautionary tale on the insanity of nuclear war, John Hersey’s Hiroshima is the story of six survivors of the atomic bomb that was dropped on Hiroshima, Japan, on August 6, 1945.
-Hersey, who won the Pulitzer Prize for the Novel in 1945 for A Bell For Adano, originally planned to publish Hiroshima in four parts in The New Yorker magazine, but the editors decided to devote an entire issue to the novel.
+Hersey, who won the Pulitzer Prize for the Novel in 1945 for A Bell For Adano, originally planned to publish Hiroshima in four parts in The New Yorker magazine.
+The editors, realizing the power and importance of Hersey’s writing, decided to devote an entire issue to the novel instead.

 Hiroshima first appeared in The New Yorker on August 31, 1946.
-The story began with the small details of a quiet morning in a Japanese office.
+The story begins with the small details of a quiet morning in a Japanese office.

 “At exactly fifteen minutes past eight in the morning on August 6, 1945, Japanese time, at the moment when the atomic bomb flashed above Hiroshima, Miss Toshiko Sasaki, a clerk in the personnel department of the East Asia Tin Works, had just sat down at her place in the plant office and was turning her head to speak to the girl at the next desk.”